HEL-6320 Animal Experimentation for Researchers - 6 ECTS

 - be able to perform humane handling, caring and supervision of research animals and master relevant experimental techniques in relevant species

-Learning methods include lectures (in class and e-lectures), group work, guided tours, and individual written assignments.
-The course consists of totally 80 hours, including 35 hours of lectures/tours/group work, 24 hours of self-tuition (individual assignment and exam) and 21 hours of practical training under supervision of a qualified person.
+Learning methods include self-studies of e-learning material, e-lectures, online group work and individual written assignments.
+The course consists of totally 80 hours, including 35 hours of lectures/group work, 24 hours of self-tuition (individual assignment and exam) and 21 hours of practical training under supervision of a qualified person.

 - About the course